 Back/back sports arbitrage.

-In the week of October 7th there were many arbs between 3% and up 9.17% for the European Championship Qualifiers played that week.
-Several of these sport arb opportunities lasted longer than normal because of the massive interest in the games.
+On October 7th, there were many arbs, between 3% and 9.17%, for the European Championship Qualifiers that played that week.
+Several of these sports arb opportunities lasted longer than normal because of the massive interest in the games.

 An example of one sport arb that week is given below: –

 Poland Vs. Latvia You could bet: – Latvia at 15.0 with Bet365 or Eurobet The Draw at 7.0 Luvbet Poland at 1.35 with several bookmakers including Unibet.com and Nordicbet.com.
 The odds have been converted to a percentage to make it easier to visualize.
-By splitting your total stake Poland 77.951%, Draw 15.033% and Latvia 7.016% you would guarantee a profit of 5.23% regardless of the outcome of the match.
+By splitting your total stake in Poland at 77.951%, Draw at 15.033%, and Latvia at 7.016%, you would guarantee a profit of 5.23% regardless of the match’s outcome.

 i.e. Poland 77.951 x 1.35 = 105.23 Draw 15.033 x 7 = 105.23 Latvia 7.016 x 15 = 105.23